Businesses who need strategic social media & online marketing training for their staff might benefit from the new 2017 Canada-BC Job Grant.

 The Canada-B.C.
 Job Grant program is currently building a system that will allow employers to apply to the Grant electronically in the 17/18 fiscal year and onward.
 A Business BCeID will be needed in order to access the system in April 2017.

-For information and instructions on registration for BCeID, please click on the link below:
+For information and instructions on registration for BCeID, please click here.

 Registration is free and takes as little as 15 minutes to complete.